manvith1604/Exploratory-Data-Analysis-on-Olist-E-commerce-Dataset/README.md

 The items are sold by sellers, which are mapped through their “Seller_id.”
 The item table also has price, shipping limit date and freight value.
 - Products are identified by unique “Product_id.”
 It has name, category, and weight.
 - Sellers are asssociated by “Seller_id.”
 They also have zip code, city and state.
 - Geolocation table has latitude and longitude details which are mapped to each zip code.
 It also has city and state details.
-The customers and sellers are matched through this table with zip code, such that the nearest seller ships the product to the customer.
+The customers and sellers are matched through this table with zip code, such that the nearest seller ships the product to the customer. <br/>
-Referential data: Customers, Items, Products, Seller, Geolocation and Reviews Transactional data: Orders and Payments Here is the EER diagram for the e-commerce business.
+Referential data: Customers, Items, Products, Seller, Geolocation and Reviews Transactional data: Orders and Payments<br/>
+Here is the EER diagram for the e-commerce business.

 ![image](https://github.com/manvith1604/Exploratory-Data-Analysis-on-Olist-E-commerce-Dataset/assets/66794160/5e8e3af5-fa2a-49f0-9933-f224bbb407a3)